patrik-piskay/react-truncate-markup/README.md

 > default value: auto-detected

 Numeric value for desired line height in pixels.
 Generally it will be auto-detected but it can be useful in some cases when the auto-detected value needs to be overridden.

+### `onAfterTruncate`

+> function(wasTruncated: bool) | optional

+A callback that gets called after truncation.
+It receives a bool value - `true` if the input markup was truncated, `false` when no truncation was needed.

 Contributing
 -----